 San Francisco, Always a Scenic Treat

 While I could list things to see and do in San Francisco all day, these 6 things are the best in San Francisco to me and a great way to start your travels.
-From seeing the cute sea lions to exploring the historic attractions, San Francisco is one of the jewels of California.
+From seeing the cute sea lions to exploring the historic attractions, San Francisco is one of California’s jewels.

 Which number will you visit first?